gocd/docs.go.cd/content/configuration/policy_in_gocd.md

 # Policy

-A policy is a set of permissions for GoCD entities.
-This helps restricts the entity access based on the user's role within GoCD.
+A policy is a set of permissions for GoCD entities such as environments, configuration repositories, etc. The policy defines the access of a GoCD entity for the users in a role.
 GoCD supports a restrictive model of access i.e. until access is granted, the entity can't be accessed by anyone (except admins).

 A permission consists of 3 values:

  1. __Type__: The type of GoCD entity.
-Supported values are `environment`
+Supported values are `environment`.
+Wildcard(`*`) is also permitted which means all supported values.
  2. __Action__: The action which is controlled.
 Supported values are `view` and `administer`
  3. __Resource__: The resource can be the name of entity or a pattern consisting of wildcard (`*`) matching one or more entities